 The company has been around since the 80s, too, so they’re somewhat established.

-However, that established name means nothing now that they’re undergoing a complete rebranding.
-Between that and multiple run-ins with the law, they might as well be starting from scratch.
+However, that established name means nothing after a rebrand.
+Between that and multiple run-ins with the law, they pretty much started from scratch with Modere.

-If you are willing to take a chance, you might be able to make a little money, but not the best opportunity for sustainable income.
+If you are willing to take a chance, you might be able to make a little money, but this isn’t the best opportunity for sustainable income.

 I’ve been involved with network marketing for over ten years so I know what to look for when you consider a new opportunity, and Neways has some red flags.